Browns QB Mayfield in 'no rush' with contract extension - WHIZ News

 The team has several other long-term deals to consider, with star running back Nick Chubb, cornerback Denzel Ward and guard Wyatt Teller all eligible for extensions.

 Mayfield bounced back from a shaky second year in the NFL by leading the Browns last season to their first playoff appearance since 2003.
-He found his groove after Cleveland’s bye week and finished with 26 touchdowns and eight interceptions in the regular season.
+He found his groove after Cleveland’s bye week and finished with 26 touchdown passes and eight interceptions in the regular season.

 In the wild-card game, Mayfield threw three TD passes as the Browns stunned the rival Pittsburgh Steelers for their first playoff win since 1994.